Licorice Root (Glycyrrhiza glabra)

 Chronic HCV patients receiving IV glycyrrhizin.

 Long-term IV glycyrrhizin reduced liver enzyme levels, slowed progression to cirrhosis, and reduced HCC incidence.
-CRITICAL CONTEXT: this is an INTRAVENOUS pharmaceutical preparation used in Japan for decades — NOT equivalent to oral licorice supplements.
+Critical context: this is an intravenous pharmaceutical preparation used in Japan for decades — not equivalent to oral licorice supplements.
 Modern HCV care has been REVOLUTIONIZED by direct-acting antivirals (sofosbuvir/ledipasvir, glecaprevir/pibrentasvir) — 95%+ cure rates within 8-12 weeks.
 Glycyrrhizin's role is essentially historical.

 Side effects and drug interactions